.

 Chillva Market Phuket

 Chillva Market is one of the most popular night markets in Phuket, easy to spot with its colourful shipping containers and young, local crowd.
-I first stopped here on the way to Patong, curious about the stacked containers I’d seen from the road.
-The mix of live music, local food, and groups of Thai teenagers chatting and shopping made it clear why this place is so popular.
+I first stopped here on the way to Patong back when it opened in 2014, curious about the stacked containers visible from the road.
+The mix of live music, local food, and groups of Thai teenagers chatting and shopping made it clear immediately why this place took off so fast.
+It felt less like a tourist market and more like somewhere Phuket people actually go.

 Quick Summary